ll510ARU/PhD-project/README.md

 7.Intrum_Files - description: the individual occurrence records convert site × species matrix into a species × site matrix 8.resolved_summerised_species_names_wide - description: the individual occurrence records with summerised resolved species names, no duplicates

-This script also describes how to resolve the species names and but does not remove the hybrids or crops.
+This script also describes resolving the species names, but does not remove the hybrids or crops.

 Manual steps include - Checking unresolved species in the World Checklist of Vascular Plants database.

 ## Removing the crop species from the study species

 Note - common crop species were sourced from the European Search Catalogue for Plant Genetic Resources.

 ### Corresponding Species traits folder contains how the individual traits were calculated and the imputation process
 ## Species traits